coderedtails/blog/actor_paradigm_v2.md

 In our example such a `Route` would be the agent.
 Were we to use a `RoundRobinRoutingLogic` then all our actors would be treated equally.
 In most cases this probably safe initial approach.

-Were we to use a `SmallestMailboxRoutingLogic` then our agent would take into account that some `JobMessages` (*acting gings*) such as "Filming Avatar" take longer than filming a Kellogs comercial.
+Were we to use a `SmallestMailboxRoutingLogic` then our agent would take into account that some `JobMessages` (*acting jobs*) such as "Filming Avatar" take longer than filming a Kelloggs commercial.
 Faster actors with a shorter mailbox will thus be scheduled with a higher priority.
 This should reduce the latency in a system with variable task runtime.

 Using the `ScatterGatherFirstCompleteRouteLogic` makes no sense for individual human actors.
 But think about an actor being a production company.
-A client such as Kellogs will put in a request for a finished ad, and multiple `ProductionCompanyActors` will get the task.
+A client such as Kelloggs will put in a request for a finished ad, and multiple `ProductionCompanyActors` will get the task.
 Whoever finishes first will see his ad aired during halftime at the Super Bowl.
-Though fairly inefficient from a resource perspective, this promise the lowest latency for the orignal sender of the messages.
+Though fairly inefficient from a resource perspective, this promise the lowest latency for the original sender of the messages.

-Akka makes it possible to configure such `Routes` in a configuration file, which allows you to adapt to changes in latency requirements witha simple change in configuration.
+Akka makes it possible to configure such `Routes` in a configuration file, which allows you to adapt to changes in latency requirements with a simple change in configuration.

 # The Take-away
 We barely skimmed the surface of the **Actor Model** and one of its implementation for the JVM, Akka.